edkolev/tmuxline.vim/README.md

 ### Theme

+Note that [vim-airline][2] has a [tmuxline extenstion][11] which by default sets airline's color theme onto tmuxline.
+If you don't want airline colors in tmuxline, set `let g:airline#extensions#tmuxline#enabled = 0` in vimrc.

+Modifying `g:tmuxline_theme` (details below) makes sense only if the airline-tmuxline is not enabled.

 Use `g:tmuxline_theme` to configure the theme. `g:tmuxline_theme` can hold either a string (stock theme) or a hash (custom theme).

 ```